The Falcon in Mexico: Plot

-Don Carlos Ybarra (Pedro de Cordoba), searches for his daughter but when her body turns up drowned in the lake, Tom thinks she has been murdered.
-Hughes arrives at the hotel without his famous diamond ring, a piece of jewellery he always wears.
-At dinner, Barbara collapses, the victim of poisoning, leaving Tom with a puzzling mystery that may be linked to the disappearance of Humphrey Wade.
+Don Carlos Ybarra searches for his daughter, but when her body turns up drowned in the lake, Tom thinks she has been murdered.
+Hughes arrives at the hotel without his famous diamond ring, a piece of jewelry he always wears.
+At dinner Barbara collapses, the victim of poisoning, leaving Tom with a puzzling mystery that may be linked to the disappearance of Humphrey Wade.
 If Wade is still alive, who stands to gain from that?

 At the lake, Tom finds Paula, dead in a boat.
 Manuel appears and reveals that he is an undercover Mexican police officer, who also needs to find the killer on the loose.
 Back at the inn, they discover Barbara is missing and on her way to an island, where her father's grave is located.
-When Tom removes the headstone, however, a masked man approaches Barbara and reveals himself to be her father.
+They locate her, seated in front of her father's crypt and wall headstone, accompanied by a woman.
+When Tom removes the headstone, however, he sees that the crypt is empty.
+The woman standing by Barbara tries to sidle away unnoticed, but the rest question her and find out she was paid to take Barbara to see her father's crypt and knows nothing else.
+After a performance of the Danza de los Viejitos (Dance of the Little, Old Men), a man dressed with an old man's mask, similar to the other dancers, approaches Barbara and reveals himself to be her father.
 He explains that his disappearance came about when his alleged suicide made his paintings valuable.

 As Wade warns Barbara that their lives are in danger, he is shot dead.
 Tom deduces that the killer must be Hughes, and he sets a trap for him.
-Wearing Wade's disguise, Tom walks onto the plaza and before Hughes can shoot from a balcony, Manuel fires.
-With the killer brought to justice, Tom bids farewell to his Mexican friends and boards an aircraft bound for home.
+Wearing Wade's disguise, Tom walks onto the plaza with Barbara by his side.
+Just before Hughes can shoot from a balcony, Manuel fires.
+With the killer brought to justice, Tom is given a dark-colored, engraved leather case from Manuel, who says his son, Pancho, bought it for Tom.
+He calls it a 'memorandum' instead of a memento, and then Tom bids farewell to his Mexican friends to board a plane bound for home.